nushell-prophet/numd/README.md

 //    ## Example 3
 //
 //    ```nu
-//    # This chunk will output results inline
+//    # This block will output results inline
 //    > whoami
 //  + user
 //  +